Robinpig/Note/docs/CS/memory/GC.md

 Client programs can use destructive updates rather than copying objects if they can prove that an object is not shared.
 Reference counting can be implemented without assistance from or knowledge of the run-time system.
 In particular, it is not necessary to know the roots of the program.
 Reference counting can reclaim some memory even if parts of the system are unavailable: this is particularly useful in distributed systems.

+### Advantages and disadvantages of reference counting
+There are a number of reasons why reference counting might be an attractive option.

+Memory management costs are distributed throughout the computation.
+Potentially, reference counting can recycle memory as soon as an object becomes garbage (but we shall see below why this may not always be desirable).
+Consequently, it may continue to operate satisfactorily in a nearly full heap, unlike tracing collectors which need some headroom.
+Since reference counting operates directly on the sources and targets of pointers, the locality of a reference counting algorithm may be no worse than that of its client program.
+Client programs can use destructive updates rather than copying objects if they can prove that an object is not shared.
+Reference counting can be implemented without assistance from or knowledge of the run-time system.
+In particular, it is not necessary to know the roots of the program.
+Reference counting can reclaim some memory even if parts of the system are unavailable: this is particularly useful in distributed systems.

+For these reasons, reference counting has been adopted for many systems including programming language implementations (early versions of Smalltalk and Lisp; also awk, peri and python);
+applications such as Photoshop, Real Networks' Rhapsody Music Service, Oce printers, scanners and document management systems; as well as operating systems' file managers.
+Libraries to support safe reclamation of objects are widely available for languages like C++ that do not yet require automatic memory management.
+Such libraries often use smart pointers to access objects.
+Smart pointers typically overload constructors and operators such as assignment, either to enforce unique ownership of objects or to provide reference counting.
+Unique pointers ensure that an object has a single 'owner'.

+When this owner is destroyed, the object also can be destroyed.
+For example, the next C++ standard is expected to include a uni que_pt r template.
+Many C++ programmers use smart pointers to provide reference counting to manage memory automatically.
+The best known smart pointer library for C++ is the Boost library/ which provides reference counting through shared pointer objects.
+One drawback of smart pointers is that they have semantics different from those of the raw pointers that they imitate.

 Unfortunately, there are also a number of disadvantages to reference counting.